Olympic sports: Winter Olympics

 Ice hockey was introduced at the 1920 Summer Olympics and then moved to the Winter Games in 1924.

 Before 1924, ice sports like figure skating and ice hockey were held at the Summer Olympic Games.
 These two sports made their debuts at the 1908 and the 1920 Summer Olympics respectively, but in 1924 they were moved to the first edition of the Winter Olympic Games and became permanent fixtures on the sports program for the Winter Olympics from then on.

 The 1924 International Winter Sports Week, later dubbed the first Olympic Winter Games and retroactively recognized as such by the IOC, consisted of nine disciplines in six sports.

-A sport or discipline must be widely practised in at least 25 countries, and on three continents, to be eligible for inclusion on the Olympic program for the Winter Games.
+A sport or discipline must be practised on snow or ice to be eligible for inclusion on the Olympic program for the Winter Games.

-Current winter program
+Current and discontinued winter program

 The following sports (and disciplines) make up the current Winter Olympic Games official program and are listed alphabetically, according to the name used by the IOC.
 The figures in each cell indicate the number of events for each sport that were contested at the respective Games (the red cells indicate that those sports were held at the Summer Games); a bullet denotes that the sport was contested as a demonstration or unofficial sport.

-Three out of the eight sports consist of multiple disciplines.
+Four out of the eight sports consist of multiple disciplines.